'A Woman Of No Importance' Finally Gets Her Due

 But now — more than 70 years after her wartime exploits in France, and almost 40 years after her death — Virginia Hall is having a moment.
 Three books have just come out.
 Two movies are in the works.

-British author Sonia Purnell wrote one of the books, A Woman of No Importance, and she explains the irony in the biography's title:
+British author Sonia Purnell wrote one of the books, A Woman of No Importance, and she explains the irony in the biography's title.
 "Through a lot of her life, the early life, she was constantly rejected and belittled," said Purnell.
 "She was constantly just being dismissed as someone not very important or of no importance."

-Hall was born to a wealthy Baltimore family in 1906, and was raised to marry into her own privileged circle.
+Hall was born to a wealthy Baltimore family in 1906, and she was raised to marry into her own privileged circle.
 But she wanted adventure.
 She called herself "capricious and cantankerous."
 She liked to hunt.
 She once went to school wearing a bracelet made of live snakes.

 College in France